lucee/lucee-docs/docs/03.reference/01.functions/formatbasen/function.md

 categories:
 ---

-String Converts number to a string, in the base specified by
+Converts a number to a string, formatted in the base specified by radix.
-        radix.
-For example: #FormatBaseN(1024,16)#